 Popular California Sandwich Chain is Opening Its First Houston Restaurant in Rice Village — Updated

-Mendocino Farms, the beloved California sandwich concept founded by husband and wife Mario Del Pero and Ellen Chen, is opening its first out-of-state location in Houston on July 18.
-It’s famous for serving creative gourmet sandwiches and artisan salads and is in the former location of Nao Ramen at 5510 Morningside in Rice Village.
+Mendocino Farms, the beloved California sandwich concept founded by husband and wife Mario Del Pero and Ellen Chen, opened its first out-of-state location in Houston on July 18.
+Famous for serving creative gourmet sandwiches and artisan salads, the new location is in the former Nao Ramen spot at 5510 Morningside in Rice Village.

 Known for establishing partnerships with local suppliers near each location, the company plans to do the same in Houston.
 They’ve announced plans to use honey and goat cheese from Pure Luck Dairy, bread from Slow Dough Bread Co. and craft beer from local breweries.